-Take the blues out of wash day with this cheap and easy-to-make detergent from the Duggar family.
+Why not make your own detergent?
 You can add essential oils to the solution to fragrance your laundry or simply enjoy the clean fragrance of fresh laundry.
-All the ingredients are available with the laundry products at your grocery store, but if you can’t find them they can also be purchased online (How to clean your home for next to nothing).
+All the ingredients to make your own detergent are available with the laundry products at your grocery store, but if you can’t find them they can also be purchased online (How to clean your home for next to nothing).

 Softening can prove to be expensive year-after-year when softening your clothes can be as simple as adding half a cup of vinegar in the same way you would use a shop-bought fabric softener.
 The vinegar leaves no scent on your clothes.

 Another simple solution is tin foil.
 Take a large piece of foil and firmly pack it into a ball shape about the size of a plum.
 These dryer balls can be used and reportedly work like charm – just throw them into the dryer with your wet clothes and say good-bye to static.

 Simply combine in a spray bottle: one cup of rubbing alcohol with one cup of ammonia and one teaspoon of liquid dish soap.
 Fill the remainder of the bottle with water and stir or shake to combine and spray.
 This recipe leaves glass sparkling and streak-free.
 It also works well as a general all-purpose cleaner for other household chores.

 Shower cleaner and stain remover